hamishgibbs/colocation_dashboard/README.md

 js files hosted at: [https://github.com/hamishgibbs/colocation_dashboard_js](https://github.com/hamishgibbs/colocation_dashboard_js).

-# Data updates
-Colocation data is made available by Facebook weekly.
+**Data updates:** Colocation data is made available by Facebook weekly.
 The LSHTM colocation dashboard will be updated as soon as possible following a weekly release of colocation data.

 **Please note**: These datasets have been aggregated from their original format in order to be released publicly.